How I Became an Artist

 occurs to me I feel worth sharing.
 These are just my

 opinions, mind you.
-My new year’s resolution was to
+One new year’s resolution was to

 avoid being judgmental—an impossible task—but